ibm-cloud-architecture/refarch-cloudnative-micro-orders/README.md

 [![Create BlueCompute Deployment Toolchain](https://console.ng.bluemix.net/devops/graphics/create_toolchain_button.png)](https://console.ng.bluemix.net/devops/setup/deploy?repository=https://github.com/ibm-cloud-architecture/refarch-cloudnative-micro-orders.git)

+The deployment creates a topic in IBM Message Hub called `orders` and deploys the orders microservice in a container group on the IBM Bluemix Container Service.

 ## Create a Topic in IBM Message Hub

 In the Bluemix console, under `Services`, locate the Message Hub service under `Application Services`.
 Click on the instance to be taken to the management portal.